hippopenny/hippopenny.github.io/_pages/company.md

 **Hippo Penny** *creates personalized AI characters with distinct personalities and customizable, animated appearances that express emotions and engage users through gamified experiences.*

 ### Proof of Concept
 [Wacky Warper](/wackywarper) is our proof-of-concept game that showcases the power of Hippo Penny’s AI characters.
-In Wacky Warper, players can design and share characters that not only chat but also dress up, receive gifts, and express a range of emotions.
+In the meme art style of Wacky Warper, players can design and share characters that not only chat but also dress up, receive gifts, and express a range of emotions.
 These characters are dynamically animated, providing a visually engaging and interactive experience as they respond to player interactions.
 The game encourages players to share and interact with their creations, turning individual experiences into community-driven stories and networks.

 With millions of interactions in the first few weeks of soft launch, our game demonstrates the potential for significant user engagement even without marketing.